akmalsoliev/Validoopsie/docs/source/ValidationDev.md

 ---

-## Step 9: Update the Stub File for Type Hinting
+## 9. Update the Stub File for Type Hinting

 To enable proper type hinting for your new validation, update the stub file (`validate.pyi`).
 This step is essential because validations are dynamically